-- a. to contribute to sustainability in line with the Federal Council's guidelines (report dated 24 June 2020) and press release on sustainable financial investments (dated 17 November 2021); - b. to ensure transparency and quality in the management and positioning of sustainability-related collective assets; - c. and thus to further strengthen the Swiss financial sector both nationally and internationally.
+- a. to contribute to sustainability in line with the Federal Council's guidelines (report dated 24 June 2020) and press release on sustainable financial investments (dated 17 November 2021); - b. to ensure transparency and quality in the management and positioning of collective assets presented as sustainable or having sustainable characteristics; - c. and thus to further strengthen the Swiss financial sector both nationally and internationally.